martapalleiro/lab-resolving-git-conflicts/your-code/about-me.md

 # Who am I

 * Where are you from?
+I'm from Galicia, Spain
 * What do you do?
+Right now I'm working on my data skills
 * Do you have previous experience with technology/data?
+No, zero...

 # Why am I here

 * What has brought you to Ironhack?
+I'm looking for new job oportunities!
 * What knowledge/skills do you expect to learn in this bootcamp?
+Programming and statistics skills

 # What will I do after the bootcamp?

 * Which industry will you seek employment in?
+Tech industry
 * What will your future role look like?
 * What is your career goal?